cduruk/cduruk.github.com/_posts/2012-12-30-progress-of-happiness.md

 Of course, there are many, many other ways to be happy.

-Interestingly enough, the other time I can immediately recall being that happy, so happy that I was speechless and tearful, again includes a similar breathtaking view of a gorgeous city but in the company of a woman I held very close to my heart.
+Interestingly enough, the other time I can immediately recall being that happy, so happy that I was speechless and tearful, again includes a similar breathtaking view of a gorgeous city but this time in the company of a woman I held very close to my heart.

 Here is to all of you finding your happiness in 2013.